Can Butyrate reduce cancer?

 • Selenite {study}

-Supplements and pharmaceutical drugs: Tributyrin (Butycaps) {ref}, Sodium/Calcium/Potassium/Magnesium Butyrate, Intrinsa Genoma Nutritionals (contains magnesium, butyric acid, caprylic acid🛈), Pendulum Glucose Control *, PhenylButyrate (link)
+Supplements and pharmaceutical drugs: Tributyrin (Butycaps) {ref}, Sodium/Calcium/Potassium/Magnesium Butyrate, Intrinsa Genoma Nutritionals (contains magnesium, butyric acid, caprylic acid🛈), Pendulum Glucose Control *

 You can also increase butyrate by eating enough fiber (fruits and vegetables), type III resistant starch {ref}, short-chain fructo-oligosaccharides, xylo-oligosaccharides (XOS), herbs and herbal teas such as (green) tea {ref}, PHGG, senna {study}, licorice, ginger {study}, Triphala {ref}; honey, psyllium husk, berberine, orange juice {ref}, kombucha, coffee, chlorella, butter/ghee, taurine, curcumin, modified citrus pectin, kelp, walnuts {ref}, yacon, carrot, cooled potato, exercise, riboflavin {ref}

 I wonder if it might be beneficial to do a one-time 7 day-course of a broad-spectrum antibiotic first and then start with the foods and supplements as mentioned above.
-Sort of a reset: out with the old, in with the new.
+A sort of reset: out with the old, in with the new.

 (*) What specific bacteria help create butyrate?